kendallmiller/kendallmiller.github.io/_posts/2021-10-2-using-lean-value-to-make-great-product-decisions.md

 # Forcing all work to be value

-To make user stories all encompasing, the notion of _customer_ is replaced with _user_ and expanded to be anyone that interacts with the system.[^userstorydef]  It's a necessary compromise for a process that associates all work with a User Story, but it pushes teams to force-fit everything into value-add language, often resulting in stories that feel contrived or even silly, like:
+To make user stories all encompassing, the notion of _customer_ is replaced with _user_ and expanded to be anyone that interacts with the system.[^userstorydef]  It's a necessary compromise for a process that associates all work with a User Story, but it pushes teams to force-fit everything into value-add language, often resulting in stories that feel contrived or even silly, like:

-"As a user I want to log in so I may access the system".
+"As a user, I want to log in so I may access the system".

-The underlying reason these user stories feel off is that they're attempt to describe a waste process as value:  Users never value logging into the system.
+The underlying reason these user stories feel off is that they attempt to describe a waste process as value:  Users never value logging into the system.
 Logging in is a tax they have to pay to do what they want to do.
 Now, I can imagine you're saying "But users value the system being secure, so they value logging in!"
 Let's take the case they do value security - what if you could provide satisfactory security but they never saw a login screen, would they value your solution _more_ or _less_?
 I'm betting more - meaning the login page is currently type 1 waste, not value.

 One option is to shift from the user to the party that is driving the need, even if they're internal.
 For example: